gustigratia/My-ITSM-Journey/_posts/2025-09-03-W1-Introduction-to-ITSM.md

 ## Homework: Reverse Engineering Value – Google Drive

-For another assignment, I created a **digital poster “Reverse Engineering Value”** to visually explain the value of **Google Drive** as an IT service.
-This assignment required me to define value from **two perspectives**:
+For another assignment, I created a digital poster “Reverse Engineering Value” to visually explain the value of **Google Drive** as an IT service.
+This assignment required me to define value from two perspectives:

 - **Customer Value:** Google Drive allows me to securely store files, access them anywhere, and collaborate with others in real-time.
 - **Provider Value:** For Google, the service increases user engagement, drives cloud adoption, and supports monetization through enterprise plans.

-I also identified **co-creation points** where both users and the provider contribute to value:
+I also identified co-creation points where both users and the provider contribute to value:

 - Users upload, share, and organize files.
 - Google provides storage infrastructure, security, and collaboration tools to enhance usability.